 The Pharmacology Graduate Group (the PGG) at the University of Pennsylvania offers a multifaceted doctoral program to prepare experts for careers in pharmacological sciences in academia, industry, and government.
 Pharmacological scientists study interactions of synthetic and natural compounds with organisms, in order to elucidate their therapeutic, diagnostic, experimental or toxic potential.
 Research approaches and disciplines intertwined with pharmacological studies in our program include molecular and cellular basis of physiological and pathological processes, genetics and physiology, biochemistry and biophysics, experimental medicine and environmental toxicology, bioengineering and imaging, drug design and development, biomaterials and drug delivery, animal, translational and clinical research.

 Thematic programs in our Graduate Group include cancer pharmacology, cardiovascular pharmacology, cell signaling, environmental health sciences, neuropharmacology, pharmacogenetics and pharmacological chemistry (see Thematic Programs).
 There are no formal boundaries between these programs, allowing students to explore many of these topics in both required and elective coursework (see Academics).
 New exciting thematic directions continue to evolve reflecting interests of our dynamic faculty and natural development of the discipline.
-The close relationship between the Graduate Group, the Department of Pharmacology, and the Institute for the Translational Medicine and Therapeutics (ITMAT) allows students to participate in translational research where fundamental discoveries in the laboratory are taken through stages of discovery and development and culminate in the clinical studies aimed at improving the health care.
+The close relationship between the Graduate Group, the Department of Systems Pharmacology and Translational Therapeutics, and the Institute for the Translational Medicine and Therapeutics (ITMAT) allows students to participate in translational research where fundamental discoveries in the laboratory are taken through stages of discovery and development and culminate in the clinical studies aimed at improving the health care.